syahrizaldev/webdev-resources/readme.md

 | [Superset](https://superset.apache.org) |             | Free / Open source     |
 | [Anychart](https://anychart.com)        |             | Free / $49 per license |

-## Contributing

-If you have discovered any useful and valuable resources or have suggestions for others, feel free to check the [**Contributing Guidelines**](./contributing.md) for more information.

 ## Marketing Tools

 | Name                                | Description | Pricing |